pac-dev/dspnote/example/content/exampleNote.md

 Title: DSPnote Example Note
 Author: Test Man <testman@example.com>
-Created: November 28, 2018
+Created: November 2018

 # DSPnote Example

-Content is written in markdown with DSPnote extensions.
-The following sections describe the extensions.
+Content is written in [Markdown](https://daringfireball.net/projects/markdown/syntax), with some extra features.
+Examples of these features are given below.
+Note: when viewing the source file on Github, it's better to look at the [raw file](https://raw.githubusercontent.com/pac-dev/dspnote/master/example/content/exampleNote.md).

-## SporthDiagrams
+## Audio Scripts

 Example of a SporthDiagram: